CVAI and CI, the explanation:

 An example:

-The diagonal from left-back to right-front is clearly shorter than the other diagonal from right-back to left-front.
-The CVAI indicates how much that is.
-The CVAI for this child is 6.2%, which means that the longest diagonal is 6.2% longer than the shortest.
-It just falls into level 2, a mild Plagiocephaly.
+Diagonal b, from left back to right front, is clearly shorter than the other, diagonal a, from right back to left front.
+The CVAI indicates this.
+In this child, the CVAI is 6.2%, meaning that diagonal a is 6.2% longer than diagonal b.
+It just barely falls into level 2, a mild plagiocephaly.

-You may think: the baby in the picture also has a brachycephaly.
+You might think: the baby in the picture also has brachycephaly.
 The head looks quite round, while the ideal shape is more elongated.
 This shape depends on genetic components and cultural differences.
-The line from ear to ear is shorter in this child than from nose to Occiput.
-If these lines would be the same length, the CI would be 100%, a severe Brachycephaly.
-In this child the CI is 94%, a mild brachycephaly.
-The cut-off point for Brachycephaly is set at 90% by most researchers.
+The line from ear to ear is

 Cut-off points and scale:

-Plagiocephaly Severity Scale (2) classifies the severity of the cranial deformity into 5 levels.
+Plagiocephaly Severity Scale (2) classifies the severity of skull deformity into 5 levels.

-This way it is quickly clear how to interpret the Plagiocephaly.
+This quickly makes it clear how to interpret Plagiocephaly.

 1. Normal